apache/druid/docs/content/configuration/index.md

 #### Google Cloud Storage Task Logs
 Store task logs in Google Cloud Storage.

-Note: this uses the same storage settings as the deep storage module for google.
+Note: The `druid-google-extensions` extension must be loaded, and this uses the same storage settings as the deep storage module for google.

 |Property|Description|Default|
 |--------|-----------|-------|